despair86/mingw32-toolset-patches/README.md

 - `llvm-win32-v7.patch` (LLVM v7.x: use ProPolice SSP on non-Microsoft C/Windows NT target, various Windows XP bits, and use [pseh](https://sourceforge.net/p/mingw-w64/mingw-w64/ci/master/tree/mingw-w64-libraries/pseh/) from ReactOS if llvm is compiled with GCC)
 - `llvm-win32-v8.patch` (like v7, rebased on LLVM v8-pre RC3)
 - `win32_misc.s` (requires a MASM386 v5.x+ compatible assembler)
 - `llvm-trunk-with-solaris.patch` (LLVM v8-v9_trunk with patches for a Solaris host.
-Assumes you are using a custom GCC or Clang paired with the GNU ld or gold, vendor provided GCC is paired with the brain-dead native linker)
+Assumes you are using a custom GCC or Clang paired with the GNU ld or gold, vendor provided GCC is paired with the brain-dead Oracle linker)

 ## GCC/G++ patches: